○ SCORM in aNewSpring

 After importing the SCORM package in the content library, the name of the SCO is visible.
 We retrieve the name from the field 'title' that can be found in the tag 'resource' or 'organization' which are located in the IMSmanifest.xml file.

-If you have found an error in the SCORM it is possible to overwrite it in aNewSpring, by importing a new version of the package. aNewSpring checks the ID that is specified at 'resource: Identifier' in the IMSmanifest.xml file.
+If you have found an error in the SCORM it is possible to overwrite it in aNewSpring, by importing a new version of the package. aNewSpring checks the ID that is specified at 'resource: Identifier' and the title at 'lom' in the IMSmanifest.xml file.
 The ID of the new file has to correspond to the ID in the old version that is allready present in aNewSpring in order to succesfully overwrite the package.

 Checkbox 'Always show score'